Staying dry for the weekend and beyond

 - Temps push into the 80s late next week

+- No rain in the forecast for at least the next 6 days.

 Easter Weekend: Saturday & Sunday remain dry.
-Today we’ll have a few clouds passing through, and temperatures will rise into the upper 60s.
-For Easter Sunday, we will be even warmer with a light wind, a few clouds, and temperatures at 70°.
+For Easter Sunday, we will get even warmer with sunny skies and a high temperature near 70°.

-What’s Next: A dry stretch continues through all of next week.
+What’s Next: A dry stretch continues through all of the next work week.
 Plus, it will continue to warm each day.
 Highs by late week will be in the upper 70s to near 80.

 Sign up to receive an email alert for First Alert Days